vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0014/README.md

 Questions & Answers
 -------------------

-NOTE: Please use the index on the left side to navigate, as the Q&A you need most may be near the bottom of the document.
-New information added after the original publish date is added to the end of the list in order to preserve links to the subsections.
+NOTE: New information added after the original publish date is added to the end of the list in order to preserve links to the subsections.

 ### Who is affected?

 Customers who have deployed a product listed in the VMSA.
-Please note that this might include products and suites that oﬀer VMware Identity Manager (vIDM) components as an optional installation.
+Please note that this might include products and suites that offer VMware Identity Manager (vIDM) components as an optional installation.

 ### When do I need to act?

 This critical vulnerability should be patched or mitigated immediately per the instructions in VMSA-2022-0014.
-The ramiﬁcations of this vulnerability are serious.
+The ramifications of this vulnerability are serious.

-Organizations that practice change management using the ITIL deﬁnitions of change types would consider this an “emergency change.”
-All environments are diﬀerent, have diﬀerent tolerance for risk, and have diﬀerent security controls and defense-in-depth to mitigate risk, so customers must make their own decisions on how to proceed.
+Organizations that practice change management using the ITIL definitions of change types would consider this an “emergency change.”
+All environments are different, have different tolerance for risk, and have different security controls and defense-in-depth to mitigate risk, so customers must make their own decisions on how to proceed.
 However, given the severity of the vulnerability, we strongly recommend immediate action.

 ### What should I do to protect myself?

-To fully protect yourself and your organization, please install one of the patch versions listed in the VMware Security Advisory, or use the workarounds listed in the VMSA.
+The most reliable way to remove the vulnerabilities is to install one of the patch versions listed in the VMware Security Advisory; the workarounds listed in the VMSA are also available.

-There may be other protections available in your organization, depending on your security posture, defense-in-depth strategies, and conﬁgurations of virtual machines.
+There may be other protections available in your organization, depending on your security posture, defense-in-depth strategies, and configurations of virtual machines.
 All organizations must decide for themselves whether to rely on those protections.

 ### Can I just firewall the affected products instead of patching or using the workaround?

-All organizations have diﬀerent environments and needs, and that type of context is important in security.
-Whether ﬁrewalls are an appropriate compensating control for this situation in your environment is for you and your information security staﬀ to assess.
+All organizations have different environments and needs, and that type of context is important in security.
+Whether firewalls are an appropriate compensating control for this situation in your environment is for you and your information security staff to assess.

 ### I already patched using the fixes in VMSA-2022-0011; do I have to patch this as well?